The CCAT Test Grade 4

 Paper folding (10 minutes) – Students are given a piece of paper that has been folded along with various examples of how it may have been done.
 The task is to choose the correct diagram from the options they have been given.

-The Quantitative section of the CCAT offers students a selection of numerical questions designed to test and assess their numeracy skills.
+The Quantitative section of the CCAT offers students a selection of math questions designed to test and assess their numerical reasoning skills.

 This section will usually take around 30 minutes to complete.